Ishemalove/Art_Gallery/README.md

 * Navigate the gallery using mouse/trackpad or touch gestures.
 * Click an artwork to open a details panel with full metadata and zoom controls.
 * Use search and filters to find works by artist, year, or medium.
-* If curator/admin features exist, log in to manage artwork entries.

 ## Optimizations & Notes